-Electrofishing is the most reliable and efficient method of sampling a fish population.
-It has been used since the 1950’s by fisheries biologists to gauge fish health and growth in lakes and rivers, and has become the method of choice by most pond management companies for sampling private ponds and lakes.
+Electrofishing is the most reliable and efficient method of sampling a fish population in a lake or pond.
+It has been used since the 1950’s by fisheries biologists to gauge fish health and growth in lakes and rivers, and has become the method of choice by most pond management companies for sampling private ponds and lakes throughout Tennessee, Georgia, Mississippi, Kentucky, and Alabama.

 A brief electric pulse is sent into the water by electrodes that hang from booms at the front of a specially-designed aluminum boat; this pulse stuns fish in the immediate area of the boat, causing them to float to the surface where they can be netted, weighed, and measured, after which they are placed in an aerated livewell until they have recovered sufficiently to be released back into the pond.
 Only a small portion of the total fish population of the pond is sampled, but from this sample we can extrapolate invaluable data about what species are present in the pond, the current population dynamics among the different species, the overall health and growth rates of each species, and whether there are any diseases present.
 Electrofishing can also be used as an advanced management tool to quickly remove slow-growing or smaller fish of the target species in order to free up more food for the larger or fast-growing specimens.